davidmytton/paper-video-streaming-network-energy/README.md

 3. Disconnect from Wi-Fi.
 Connect by tethering to your 4G phone.
 4. Execute: `sudo python3 main.py --connection 4g`

-#### Optional ipinfo lookup

-The collector has the ability to do print the traceroute results in a human readable format with hostname, ASN and IP location lookups attached to each hop.
-This was originally planned to run locally for each participant but has been moved to the analysis step.
-It is disabled by default but can be optionally enabled by providing the `--ipinfo_key` parameter with an API key for [ipinfo.io](https://ipinfo.io), which is used to perform the lookups.

-e.g. `sudo python3 main.py --connection wifi --ipinfo_key KEYHERE`

 #### Output

 Several files prefixed with `results-` will be produced all of which should be returned as part of the research.